 Pittsburgh must stand united in its opposition to a growing militarism that has sparked reactionary movements around the world, threatens to slash social service budgets and allows private corporations to profit excessively off of the production, and ultimate use, of destructive weaponry.

-Join the Pittsburghers in Solidarity Against War, a coalition of citizens led by the Thomas Merton Center Anti-War Committee, Veterans for Peace of Western PA, CAIR-Pittsburgh, Green Party of Allegheny County, Pittsburgh DSA, International Socialist Organization — Pittsburgh, Socialist Alternative Pittsburgh, Party for Socialism and Liberation — Pittsburgh, ANSWER Pittsburgh, Women's International League for Peace and Freedom Pittsburgh Chapter, Pittsburgh RedneckRevolt, Beaver County Peace Links, Casa San José, Remembering Hiroshima, Imagining Peace, Pittsburgh IWW and Pittsburgh Student Solidarity Coalition — PSSC and let your voice be heard.
+Join the Pittsburghers in Solidarity Against War, a coalition of citizens led by the Thomas Merton Center Anti-War Committee, Veterans for Peace of Western PA, CAIR-Pittsburgh, Green Party of Allegheny County, Pittsburgh DSA, International Socialist Organization — Pittsburgh, Socialist Alternative Pittsburgh, Party for Socialism and Liberation — Pittsburgh, ANSWER Pittsburgh, Women's International League for Peace and Freedom Pittsburgh Chapter, Pittsburgh RedneckRevolt, Beaver County Peace Links, Casa San José, Remembering Hiroshima, Imagining Peace, Pittsburgh IWW, Pittsburgh Student Solidarity Coalition — PSSC and Nightshade Pgh and let your voice be heard.

 We will assemble in Schenley Plaza at 1 p.m. for a rally under the tent with speakers and music, followed by a march through Oakland at 1:30.
 Along the way, we will stop at various sites and voice our disapproval of local institutions that profit from war.
 The march will end in front of the Cathedral of Learning, on Bigelow Blvd.

 Jessie Medvan, Veterans for Peace of Western PA

 Nicolas Posey, Pittsburgh IWW